philwonski/twplugins-hello-json/README.md

 ## Coffeescript

 Make fun of me all you want, I get a ton of mileage out of Coffeescript for all types of javascript dev.
 I use VSCode and the "CoffeeScript Preview" plugin by Drew Barrett.
-I just write my code in Coffeescript and then compile it to javascript with a single command `coffee -c classHeyJson.coffee` from the /files folder.
+I just write my code in Coffeescript and then compile it to javascript with a single command, `coffee -c classHeyJson.coffee`, from the /files folder.